Homemade tamales can seem like a daunting task to cook, but you taste fresh tamales from scratch, you won’t eat them any other way!

 I have been craving tamales for weeks, and right before Christmas I saw a flyer at work advertising tamales for sale.
 I was so excited to support a new business and had planned on buying 4 or 5 dozen.

-When I called to place my order I was told that they had sold over 70 dozen tamales, and they weren’t taking any more orders!
+Sadly, when I called to place my order I was told that they had sold over 70 dozen tamales, and no more orders could be placed!
 What?
 NOOO!

 My 4 dozen pork, chicken, and cheese tamale order would not be filled!